goodyduru/scanner/README.md

 **Note:** This app should not be used in production.

 ### Environmental Variables
 Use the .env.example in the root path as template to set values in a .env file for your environmental variables.
 This .env file must be created by you.
-To load variables in your .env file, run this:
+To load variables from your .env file, run this:
 ```sh
 set -a
 source .env